Softbank-mango/deplight-platform/backend_plan_20251104.md

 ## Definition of Done
 - All Must-have tasks complete with evidence linked in README/handover.
-- CI/CD pipeline runs end-to-end, including analyzer, build, Terraform apply, CodeDeploy, smoke tests, and notifications.
+- CI/CD pipeline runs end-to-end, including analyzer, build, Terraform plan/apply, CodeDeploy, smoke tests, and notifications.
 - Rollback procedure demonstrated in staging and documented.
 - Observability dashboard and alarms accessible with URLs recorded.
 - Test checklist executed with results captured.